15abhinavgarg/agriculture_robot/README.md

 # agriculture_robot
 Fruit pick and place robot

-# This package spawns a UR10 robot into a gazebo world and plots a circle trajectory
+# This package spawns a UR10 robot into a virtual agriculture field and picks up apples from the trees
 ## Instructions to run the package

 ### Step 1